-Karl and Steve added value negotiating process bridges the gap between win-win theory and practice.
+Karl and Steve added value negotiating process that bridges the gap between win-win theory and practice.
 Added value negotiating (AVN) is five-step process involving the development of multiple deals that add value to the negotiating process.
-This approach is quite different from traditional "single-outcome" negotiating that involves "taking something" from the other party.
-Added value negotiating comprises the fol owing five steps:
+This approach is quite different from traditional -single-outcome negotiating that involves -taking something from the other party.

+Added value negotiating comprises the following five steps: